Ayvanne/ITMGT-25.03-FINAL-PROJECT/README.md

    - http://127.0.0.1:8000/admin/

 HOW TO RUN THE PROJECT (USER VIEW)
-1. Follow the instructions in the "ADMIN VIEW," but omit the sixth step.
+1. Follow the instructions in the "ADMIN VIEW," but omit the fifth step.
 2. Access the User View at:
    - (http://127.0.0.1:8000/)